Chapter 8:

 He rubbed his chin.

-"I lived in a scrapyard for a week without a single injury.
-That should be proof enough of my safety awareness."
+"I lived in a scrapyard for a week without getting hurt.
+That should be proof enough."

-After they entered the workshop, Zephyr walked over to a control panel near the entrance.
-With a flick of a switch, the metal shutters of the garage door retracted to allow in the natural light of the outside.
-A second switch turned on a ceiling light fixture, and soon, the large room was bathed in brightness.
-However, he paused before flicking the third one, noting where Audra was currently standing.
+After entering the workshop, Zephyr headed to a control panel near the entrance.
+With a flick of a switch, metal shutters retracted to let in light from outside.
+A second switch turned on a ceiling light.
+However, he paused before flicking the third one.

-"You may want to step clear of that area for this."
+"You may want to step clear for this."

 "Aside from the fact that it's hazard-taped?
 The answer will be obvious in a few seconds."